thatskymod/Sky-CotL-Scripts/Canvas/README.md

 # Welcome to Canvas!

 ## What's Canvas?
-- **Canvas** is a lightweight wrapper around the Sky app made by [@artdeell](https://github.com/artdeell) and [@lukas0x1](https://github.com/lukas0x1).
-It takes up a sole **~15 MB** of your phone's storage and hooks into Sky at runtime, thus acting as "middleware" and providing an interface that devs can build plug-ins on top of.
+- ⚙️ **Canvas**, also known as **Sky Modloader**, is a lightweight wrapper around the Sky app made by [@artdeell](https://github.com/artdeell) and [@lukas0x1](https://github.com/lukas0x1).
+It takes up a sole **~15 MB** of your phone's storage and hooks into Sky at runtime, thus acting as "bridge" and providing an interface that developers can build plug-ins on top of.
 It's completely modular, so you can load existing plug-ins or write your own.
+The main advantage of Canvas over traditional mods is that it doesn't require elevated privileges or any specific programming skills.
+Canvas is important, but requires libs to be fully operational.

+## Libs?
-Some involve Auto CRing, spell modification, teleport to any map, or virtually anything as per your liking.
+- 📚 **Userlibs**, or simply **Libs**, are fan-made helper programs (libraries) for Canvas that actually unleash its true power.
+Some of these libs include Auto CRing, melting, spell modification, or virtually anything as per your liking.

+## Available Libs:
+- **Autowax** (aka. **libaw4c**) - A free helper program that collects the max number of daily available candles at the tap of a button, with extra features such WL, spirit collection, etc.
+- **reHell** or **libgxost** - Universal mod with many great features
+- **libRomanBeta** - Universal mod for Sky Beta
+- **libRomanDev** - Substitutes the Beta server with the Dev one (an even more private server, originally only for TGC devs)
+- **libfun** - Universal mod, but paid and poorly maintained

+⬆️ <ins>It's worth noting that these add-ons are fan-made and can have lots of advantages (or otherwise cause trouble) depending on the author's intentions.</ins> ⬆️

 ## System Requirements:
 - A mobile phone capable of running Sky and Android not less than version 7.1